onnx/onnx/docs/Operators.md

   Reshape the input tensor similar to numpy.reshape.

-  It takes a tensor and a specified output shape (optional) as inputs and an argument `shape` if the output_shape is not specified.
+  It takes a tensor and a specified output shape as inputs.
 It outputs the reshaped tensor.

   At most one dimension of the new shape can be -1.
 In this case, the value is inferred from the size of the tensor and the remaining dimensions.
 A dimension